 He passed away in 2011 after a lengthy illness in Woodstock, New York, where he had lived for many years with his wife, the artist Judith Jamison.
 He left a small archive of signed photographs which are now offered for sale, please contact us for prices and availability.

-Estate Authorized editions are also available of his photographs, they are printed to order, so please allow 2-4 weeks of processing time for any purchases (unless they are currently in stock).
-These photographs will be embossed with the estate seal on the reverse and are signed, stamped, titled, and numbered on the front by Judith Jamison, Barry Feinstein's widow and the executor of his estate.
-Each photograph will also be accompanied by a label that was hand-signed by Barry Feinstein.
+Estate Authorized editions are also available of his photographs.
+These photographs will be embossed with the estate seal on the reverse and are signed and each photograph will also be accompanied by a label that was hand-signed by Barry Feinstein.